Reflection phase change

 A phase change sometimes occurs when a wave is reflected, specifically from a medium with faster wave speed to the boundary of a medium with slower wave speed.
-Such reflections occur for many types of wave, including light waves, sound waves, and waves on strings.
+Such reflections occur for many types of wave, including light waves, sound waves, and waves on vibrating strings.

 General theory

 For an incident wave traveling from one medium (where the wave speed is c_{1}) to another medium (where the wave speed is c_{2}), one part of the wave will transmit into the second medium, while another part reflects back into the other direction and stays in the first medium.
 The amplitude of the transmitted wave and the reflected wave can be calculated by using the continuity condition at the boundary.